 A hazardous waste incident is managed in the same manner as a hazardous material incident.
 A variety of University of Iowa (UI) departments play a role in emergency response.
-Below are links to UI web sites that describe emergency procedures.
+Below are links to UI web sites that describe emergency response procedures.

-II.
-Arrangements made with local emergency responders.
+Arrangements made with local emergency responders

 Fire: The UI Department of Public Safety Fire Safety Division employs a full-time Fire Safety Coordinator.
-The Fire Safety Coordinator has overall responsibility to ensure all buildings on the UI campuses meet the state’s adopted fire code.
+The Fire Safety Coordinator has overall responsibility to ensure all buildings on the UI campus meet the state’s adopted fire code.
 This is conducted through the coordination of fire inspections with state and local fire officials.
 The Fire Safety Coordinator also assists departments across the University with formulating building specific fire prevention and response plans.
 The UI maintains response agreements with the Iowa City Fire Department and the Coralville Fire Department.

 Hazmat Response: The UI maintains response agreements with the Iowa City Fire Department and the Coralville Fire Department.
-The agreement includes response by the Johnson County Hazmat Team
+The agreement includes response by the Johnson County Hazmat Team.

 Hospital: The University of Iowa operates the UI Hospitals & Clinics (UIHC) that includes an Emergency Treatment Center.

-III.
-Staffed positions and 24/7 emergency response.
+Staffed positions and 24/7 emergency response

 The University of Iowa Department of Public Safety is responsible for emergency response on the University of Iowa campus.
 The largest division is the Police Division, which is made up of 45 state certified police officers who patrol the campus 24 hours a day, seven days a week.
 UI Department of Public Safety responds when 911 is called on campus.
-UI Public Safety maintains staffing https://police.uiowa.edu/police .

-IV.
-Facility emergency equipment.
+Facility emergency equipment